 Previously on the blog, we shined a spotlight on the percentage budget.
 This budgeting method breaks down your major spending into percentages.

 There are three common configurations that assign a different percentage to each expense.
-But they all have one thing in common: they all leave room for savings, with two of them designed to help you to save as much as 20 percent of your net income.
+But they all have one thing in common: they all leave room for savings.

 Twenty percent is a good number to aim for when it comes to how much of your income you should aim to save each month.
 This may give you enough cash to put towards an emergency and save for life events, special occasions, and big purchases.